edgehog-device-manager/edgehog-device-runtime/README.md

 ## Supported Operating System

 At the moment only Linux-based systems are supported.
-On Linux system if `edgehog-device-runtime` is a `systemd` service, it can notify `systemd` its status changes.
+On Linux systems if `edgehog-device-runtime` is a `systemd` service, it can notify `systemd` of its status changes.
-This is provided via `rust-systemd` crate that is a rust interface to `libsystemd/libelogind` APIs.
+This is provided via the `rust-systemd` crate, a Rust interface to `libsystemd/libelogind` APIs.

 To build the `runtime` make sure you have `libsystemd-dev` installed on your system and the systemd feature enabled.

 ```shell
 cargo build --features systemd
 ```